ChannelK/WikipediaLogin/README.md

 ## Running the Project

-The command for running the project is <code>gradle clean test aggregate</code> while in the project root directory
+The command for running the project is <code> > gradle clean test aggregate</code> while in the project root directory.
+Gradle will download dependencies on the first run, so it may take some time.
+Once all dependencies are satisfied, the tests will execute.

+## Viewing the Results

+Once all tests are done, Serenity generates html reports of the results.
+These accessible in the file <code>.\target\site\serenity\index.html</code>
+The report will show which tests passed and which tests have failed.